SKNCoin/open-assets-protocol/README.md

-# Open Assets Protocol
+# Open Assets Exchange Protocol

-The Open Assets Protocol is a simple and powerful protocol built on top of the Bitcoin Blockchain.
-It allows issuance and transfer of user-created assets.
-The Open Assets Protocol is an evolution of the concept of colored coins.
+The Open Assets Exchange Protocol is a simple and powerful protocol built on top of the Open Assets Protocol.
+It allows issuance of a new coin called Skeleton Coin (SKN) and it's tranfer to facilitate exchange of blockchain currencies and assets.
+The Open Assets Exchange Protocol is an evolution of the concept of the Open Assets Protocol.

+* [Open Assets Exchange Protocol specification](OAEP-Spec.mediawiki): Specification of the core protocol

-The following documents are available:
+The following Open Assets Protocol reference documents are available:

 * [Open Assets Protocol specification](specification.mediawiki): Specification of the core protocol
 * [Open Assets Address Format specification](address-format.mediawiki): Special address format for wallets supporting the Open Assets Protocol, preventing assets from being sent to legacy wallets